fastdatascience/drug_named_entity_recognition/README.md

 Tutorial at https://fastdatascience.com/drug-named-entity-recognition-python-library/

-This is a lightweight Python library for finding drug names in a string.
+This is a lightweight Python library for finding drug names in a string, otherwise known as named entity recognition (NER) and named entity linking.

 Please note this library finds only high confidence drugs.